Sign up for our newsletter

 Pruning Methods:

-Shear plants back to the ground in late winter, to keep the flowers above the foliage.
+Shear plants back to the ground in late winter, to see the flowers above the foliage.

 Rainy Side Notes

-Found growing on moist, limestone cliffs and next to streams, Epimedium davidii is a native of western Sichuan Province, P.R.
+Many Epimediums are recommended for dry shade conditions.
+Not this one!
+In its native habitat, it's found growing on moist, limestone cliffs or next to streams.
+Epimedium davidii is a native of western Sichuan Province, P.R.
 China.
-It tolerates our acidic soils even though its nativity is on wet, limestone cliffs.
+The species will tolerate our acidic soils, even though it grows on limestone cliffs.

-The demure E. davidii spreads slowly, eventually reaching two feet across in five years.
+The demure species spreads slowly, eventually reaching two feet across in five years.
 A mass planting of this charming perennial, under trees or shrubs, makes an appealing effect.
-Its main flush of blooms is in mid spring to early summer; however, by keeping your plants well watered and rich in organic matter, you will be rewarded with flowers throughout the season.
+Its main flush of blooms is in mid spring to early summer; however, by keeping your plants well-watered and rich in organic matter, you will be rewarded with flowers throughout the season.